-There are also people who report the use of essential oils used topically for injury or illness.
+Some people report the use of essential oils used topically for injury or illness.

 Do Athletes Use Essential Oils?

 The use of essential oils for athletes has increased dramatically over the past few years.
-One reason for that is, of course, that the use has become much more mainstream.
+One reason for that is, of course, that the service has become much more mainstream.

-Speaking in the most general terms, if using a diffuser to put an essential oil blend into the air helps you to have a restful sleep or relax, that would give a person an athletic advantage and better sports performance.
+Speaking in the most general terms, if using a diffuser to put an essential oil blend into the air helps you restful sleep or relax, that would give a person an athletic advantage and better sports performance.

 Think about it.
 What do you struggle to do in the days leading up to a big goal race?
 That is exactly right: rest and sleep.